HassanSep21/HassanSep21/README.md

 ---

-## 🚀 About Me
+## About Me

 I’m a tech enthusiast with a passion for **AI, Machine Learning, and Data Science**.
 Currently pursuing my **Bachelor’s in Data Science**, I enjoy building projects that merge **practical problem-solving** with **cutting-edge technology** — from **low-level C implementations** to **deep learning architectures**.

-I thrive on learning new technologies and working on impactful projects.
+I like learning new technologies and working on fun projects.

 ---

-## 🛠 Tech Stack
+## Tech Stack

 **Languages**
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)